 Yeah, I get it.
 Marketers are all about using fear but how is Haig any different?
 His book is billed as a tool to help people survive in the modern world.
 It feeds off the anxiety of desperate people hoping to find an easy fix.
 It’s exactly the kind of thing that will sell yet, really, it adds very little to the narrative.

 Now, I understand that Haig isn’t purposefully trying to use people for monetary gain in the same way that advertisers are.
 He genuinely wants to use his experience to help people but there is an undeniable element of economic gain.
-Which would be fine of the end result was more substantial and helpful.
-As it is, there feels like there are a lot of filler pages in this book and it’s only about 300 pages long.
-And most of them aren’t even full!
-The best part of Haig’s book are the moments when he recounts his personal history with depression and anxiety.
+Which would be fine if the end result was more substantial and helpful.
+As it is, it feels like there are a lot of filler and it’s only about 300 pages long.
+And most of those aren’t even full!
+The best parts of Haig’s book are the moments when he recounts his personal history with depression and anxiety.
 The way he adds personal insight into the medical jargon and statistics.
 The rest of the book is just his simplified and often naive advice for surviving in the modern world.
-Advice that, for the most parts, amounts to just stop doing negative things.
+Advice that, for the most parts, amounts to “just stop doing negative things”.

 That’s something that annoyed me the most.
 The way Haig, someone who should know better, seemed to suggest that the only thing stopping you having an anxiety filled life is that you keep having anxiety.
 Well, duh!
 There is one section where he talks about work being one of the most stressful parts of our lives and his advice to those struggling is to just find another job.
 Something that sounds great on the page but isn’t exactly practical advice.
 I got so sick of the amount of times that Haig’s answer to life’s problems was to stop doing something.
 Using your phone too much?
 Stop.
 Bothered about the way you look?
 Stop.
 Hate your job?
 Stop.
 Worried about the world?
 Stop.
 I mean thank god he came along when he did to give everyone that amazing advice.